EyoelYT/nordic-theme/README.md

 # Installing

-This is not yet on *ELPA, so the easiest way is to just clone this repository somewhere, then run:
+Nordic Night is now on [Melpa](https://melpa.org/#/nordic-night-theme), so provided you've [added MELPA](https://melpa.org/#/getting-started) to your `package-archives` variable, you should be able to run `package-update` and `package-install` to get it.

+Alternatively, you can just clone this repository and add the following to your `init.el`:

 ```emacs-lisp
 (load-file "path/to/nordic-night/nordic-night-theme.el")